morapost/locus-assignment-app/README.md

-# Minimal Django + Pytest + GitHub Actions example
+# Minimal Django + Pytest + Jenkins example

-This minimal example shows you how you can runs pytest on your Django app on every commit using GitHub Actions.
+This minimal example shows you how you can runs pytest on your Django app on every commit using GitHub WebHook.
-This is an example project for [this blog post](https://mattsegal.dev/django-with-pytest-on-github-actions.html).

 ## Installation